desihub/desidatamodel/py/desidatamodel/data/column_descriptions.rst

 Standard Column Descriptions
 ============================

-This file is an auto-generated version of `column_descriptions.csv`_.
+This file is an auto-generated version of `column_descriptions.csv`_, which contains the descriptions of table column names regardless of what file(s) they appear in.

 .. _`column_descriptions.csv`: https://github.com/desihub/desidatamodel/blob/main/py/desidatamodel/data/column_descriptions.csv